Talkaboutcybersecurity/GitMonitor/README.md

 ```

-+ Write the rules.
++ Write the rules (Searching rules).
 Put your rules in the rules directory:

 ```yaml
  id: Project_X_Matching